|MailFormTo($MailTo, $Subject, $ReturnField)||top|

 e-mail address in the form.

-If you specifiy the following example code as the action in your form
+If you specify the following example code as the action in your form

 <FORM ACTION="x/feedback.htm" METHOD="POST"

 The content of the form will be mailed to the given e-mail address.

 MailFormTo uses EMBPERL_MAILHOST as SMTP server or localhost